 We will use the VB6 example and read the first 10 words from the DM area of the Omron PLC.

 The first step is the design the form.
 You can see that we have our ten DM area words set out to populate with values.
-We also have a TX for transmit.
+We also have a TX for transmitting.
 This will show what we are sending to the PLC.
-The RXD will show what the response will be from the PLC.
+The RDX will show what the response will be from the PLC.

 SerialPort is used to communicate through the serial ports of the computer.
-The following is the settings for the communication port.
+The following are the settings for the communication port.

-COM5, 9600, Even Parity, 7 Data Bits and 2 Stop bits.
-This is the default values for Omron serial communication.
+COM5, 9600, Even Parity, 7 Data Bits, and 2 Stop bits.
+These are the default values for Omron serial communication.

 A timer is used for the communication timing.
 Every time the timer expires the communication will take place with the PLC.